NikhilNarayana/FRC-YouTube-Uploader/README.md

 * Phil Lopreiato - TBA Integration
 * Wes Jordan - TBA API Wrapper (http://wesj.org/documents/bluealliance.py)
 * Stack Exchange - Bug Fixes

+## Extra Script
+### updatePlaylistThumbnails.py
+This script expects two inputs, a playlist ID and a thumbnail file name.
+It will then update every the thumbnails of every video in that playlist to the one you provide.
+This makes it simple to update older playlists with a new thumbnail so you can keep your look consistent.

+This script is not used within the main youtubeup.py